Area Guide

 Selling a Flat in London

 Selling a flat in London can feel like a full-time job, especially if it is a leasehold property.
-Between legal red tape, complex paperwork, freeholder delays and unpredictable buyers, many owners find themselves navigating a frustrating and uncertain process.
+Between legal red tape, complex paperwork, freeholder delays and unpredictable buyers, many owners find the process slow, frustrating and uncertain.
 Leasehold ownership is more common in London than in much of the rest of the UK, which adds layers of process the seller of a freehold house never has to deal with.

 Even sales in sought-after areas can be derailed by slow freeholder responses or unexpected lease issues.
 Newer high-rise developments often need EWS1 certificates; older conversions may have outdated lease terms, awkward ground rents or historic disputes.
 Under the private treaty system, the buyer is not legally committed until exchange of contracts, so issues that surface in conveyancing can collapse a sale months in.